WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Should you need clarification on any configuration items shown in the UI, you will also find them here (located with the equivalent CLI mandatory and optional parameters).
 :::

+## Built-in commands

+The built-in commands are always available in a LiveData Migrator command line interactive session.
+They are unrelated to migration resources and operation (other than `exit`/`quit`), but help you to interact with LiveData Migrator and automate processing through scripts for the action prompt.

 ## Source Commands

 ----